Vienna3007/To-Do-List-Tracker/README.md

 # 📝 To-Do List Tracker

-A simple and efficient **To-Do List Tracker web application** that helps users manage their daily tasks, improve productivity, and stay organized.
+A simple and efficient **To-Do List Tracker web application** that helps users manage their daily tasks and improve productivity.

-This project allows users to add, delete, and track tasks easily through a clean and user-friendly interface.

 ---